Springbok, South Africa

-Springbok is the largest town in the Namaqualand area in the Northern Cape province of South Africa.
+Springbok (ǁgũǀ’aos) is the largest town in the Namaqualand area in the Northern Cape province of South Africa.
 It was called Springbokfontein until 1911, when it was shortened to Springbok.
 Springbok is located on the N7 national route which connects the Cape with Namibia, and at the western end of the N14, which connects it with Upington and Pretoria.
 It is the main town of the Nama Khoi Local Municipality, which also includes a number of surrounding towns such as Okiep and Nababeep.

 The town lies at an elevation of 1007 m in a narrow valley between the high granite domes of the Klein Koperberge (Small Copper Mountains).
 This name gives away the reason for the early settlement which gradually turned into a major commercial and administrative centre for copper mining operations in the region.
 While the town initially developed rapidly, this slowed when rich copper deposits were discovered in Okiep.
 As the main source of water, Springbok continued to develop as the commercial and administrative centre for different mines in the area.
 Even though mining activities have dwindled, the town remains an important administrative capital in the region and due to its location a favourite stopover for tourists on their way to Namibia.
 Today the main income is generated from tourism, mining activities, commerce and farming.

-As of 2011, the small town which covers an area of 37.56 km², had a population of 12790.
+As of 2011, the small town which covers an area of 37.56 km², had a population of 12 790.
 Coloured people make up 79.9% of its residents with Afrikaans being the most widely spoken language.

-Flora
+Ecology

 Springbok experiences low levels of air humidity, limited soil moisture and severe sunshine throughout the year.
 This often arid area is home to seasonal vegetation and drought resistant succulents like the kokerboom which have adapted to the harsh conditions to survive.

 What would generally be an unfavourable environment for vegetation, this area experiences high floral diversity.
 Springbok is especially fascinating since almost half of the plant species here are found nowhere else in the world.

 When the winter rain falls, the Goegap Nature Reserve, home to the Hester Malan Wild Flower Garden, with outcrops of granite, is covered in spring flowers like irises and orchids.

 The streets lead off from a central little koppie (hill) which now shows off Namaqualand’s strange flora, such as the almost leafless Quiver tree whose branches were used by San people to hold their arrows.
-This area is famed for the incredible transformation which occurs every spring, when the near-lifeless scrubland explodes into colour from thousands of flowers hidden in the dry dusty earth, brought to life by winter rains.
+This area is famed for the spectacular transformation which occurs every spring, when the near-lifeless scrubland explodes into colour from thousands of flowers hidden in the dry dusty earth, brought to life by winter rains.

+Springbok hosts a field office of Conservation South Africa, which works in the wider Namakwa District on biodiversity-linked rural development and landscape management.